 Self-harm is a way in which some children and teens cope with emotional distress.
 Research shows that about 15 percent of adolescents engage in self-harm.
 There are various methods that can be considered self-harm, as the term itself refers to self-inflicting physical pain.
-Some forms of self-harm include cutting, burning, scratching, and hitting.
+Some forms of self-harm in teens include cutting, burning, scratching, and hitting.
 Self-harming behaviors are also commonly linked to other mental health issues or disorders such as anxiety, depression, or eating disorders.

 One can feel the need to self-harm for many different reasons.
 They may not know how to verbalize their emotions.
 It could be their way of soothing sadness or other emotions.
 Or self-harm can be a response to feelings of hopelessness and inability to articulate negative thoughts.

-Five Ways to Boot the Behaviors
+Five Ways to Address Self Harm

 Overcoming self-harming behaviors will not be an overnight miracle.
 It is a process and takes time and work.
 Getting help is the priority.
 Once you get help, you can build, and move forward from there.
 This is not an issue you can tackle alone.
 Your child will be able to receive an effective intervention, create healthy habits and essentially heal.
 Here are some additional ways you can be helpful and supportive in the healing process: